Siberian cat: Second introduction to the world

 Officially registered Siberians first arrived in the USA in 1990, and in the UK in 2002.
 During the early 1990s, it was expensive and difficult to locate and import Siberians from Eastern Europe.
 Therefore, inbreeding in registered purebred Siberians became common in certain regions after the breed's introduction.
 Because the breed is relatively new to registration and breed books are open, breeders are able to add foundation stock from Russia to the breed.
-This reduces the level of relatedness within the breed, and increases vigor in the breed.
+This reduces the level of relatedness within the breed, and increases vigour in the breed.
 Although gaining in popularity since the 2020s, the expense of importing the cats from Eastern Europe, and the common breeder's practice of early neutering pedigree kittens, keeps the breed still relatively rare outside of Eastern Europe.